 It is anticipated that the impact on the value of LGPS liabilities as a whole, and for the majority of employers participating in the LGPS, will not be material.
 However, the impact on individual employers will vary depending on their specific membership profile.

-Sufficient information is not currently available to assess the actual impact on the Academy Trust but as the worst case scenario for the scheme as whole is expected to be in the region of be 0.025% no provision has been included within these financial statements.
+Sufficient information is not currently available to assess the actual impact on the Academy Trust as such no provision has been included within these financial statements.

 29. Operating lease commitments